- Academic Programs

 - to belong to a particular community of faith which has in some manner recognized or affirmed that calling.

-Further requirements for each degree and certificate are listed in the Degree Programs page in the relevant program description sections.
+Further requirements for each degree and certificate are listed in the Academic Programs page in the relevant program description sections.

 Admission into the Master of Professional Studies (MPS) program is limited to candidates who are currently incarcerated within the New York State Department of Corrections system, and who meet additional eligibility requirements set by the Department of Corrections.
 For further information on admissions to the MPS, contact the Director of the MPS program at NYTS.

 The Seminary has a rolling admissions policy for all master’s degree programs: the Master of Arts in Pastoral Care and Counseling (MAPCC), Master of Arts in Religious Education (MARE), Master of Arts in Youth Ministry (MAYM), Master of Arts in Religious Leadership and Administration (MARLA), and Master of Divinity (MDiv).
 Applications are reviewed and interviews with prospective students are scheduled on a regular basis throughout the year.
 Once admitted, a student may register and begin attending classes in the next available semester.
 Interested candidates should know that the required courses in biblical studies and foundations of ministry are offered sequentially in fall and spring semesters, and are thus encouraged to complete their applications in time to begin the fall semester.
 Financial aid is awarded during the spring of each year in order to assist students with their financial planning for the year.
 Applications are available from the Director of Financial Aid and on the Financial Aid page.

 Admission to the Doctor of Ministry (DMin) program is generally in the fall, but may take place prior to the beginning of any particular track.
 For further information on deadlines for application to the DMin, contact the Director of the Doctor of Ministry Program.